aspose-font/Aspose.Font-Documentation/cpp/developer-guide/working-with-truetype-and-opentype-fonts/glyphs-and-metrics/_index.md

 url: /cpp/glyphs-and-metrics-truetype-opentype-fonts/
 ---
 ## **Get Font Metrics**
 Font files can be contain font metrics information such as `Ascender`, `Descender`, `TypoAscender`, `TypoDescender` and `UnitsPerEm`.
-This information can be retreived from font files using Aspose.Font for C++ API can read the Font Metrics information from the TrueType Font file using the following sample code.
+This information can be retrieved from font files using Aspose.Font for C++ API can read the Font Metrics information from the TrueType Font file using the following sample code.

 {{< gist "aspose-com-gists" "bf610decea4168f9c64482594164892b" "Examples-example-source-WorkingWithTrueTypeAndOpenTypeFonts-GetFontMetrics-1.cpp" >}}